ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 global.userName = "Joan";
 ```

 The latter is usually a bad practice.
-Be careful about exporting non-constant values from a module.
-If these change, the modules that access them via require() won't get the new values.
+Don't export non-constant values from a module.
+If these values change, the modules that access them via require() won't get the new values.
 On the other hand, if you export a constant object, any module with access can mutate that object, and all other modules do see the new values within the object.
 The same is true if you export a constant array.

 On the Node side: You also have file system access, process information and control, local operating system services, and networking APIs.
 The last is important.
 You can open a web server socket in Node.
 You can't do these things in browser side JavaScript, because they are forbidden by the browser sandbox protections, and because the APIs don't exist there.
 You can also start Node programs with command line arguments.
 You can also read input from and write output to a terminal session.
 There are an extensive series of publicly available libraries for Node, such as Express, and many others you will use in this class.
 For example, there is NodeGui, which allows you to write native graphical user interfaces without any involvement of a browser -- but we won't use that one in this class.